-Over the next two years a mixed method evaluation project will assess the effectiveness of Toroa Career Navigator in Marlborough.
+Continuing in 2024, a mixed-method evaluation project will assess the effectiveness of Toroa Career Navigator in Marlborough.
 The programme includes an intensive delivery phase, a supported transition phase and then at least 6 months of ongoing support that will be tailored to each rangatahi's specific needs while still maintaining a positive group dynamic and peer support.
-Evaluation methods include case studies, pre and post surveys and monitoring of student goals.
-Information will be collected on personal and community outcomes, work hope, social interaction anxiety and career self-efficacy.
+Evaluation methods include case studies, surveys and monitoring of student goals.
 The findings will be used to examine outcomes and validate the Theory of Change programme model.